 In order to qualify for the programs, you must live in certain areas of the county, and you must place your name on our waiting list.
 The wait may be 8-10 years or more, depending on our funding levels.
 Unfortunately, we don't have emergency assistance available.
 These programs are:

 HOUSING CHOICE VOUCHER PROGRAM - Eligible families selected off our waiting list can choose a unit in any area we serve that an owner is willing to join the program.
-They must pay at least 30% of their adjusted monthly income for rent and utilities.
-We will pay the rest to the landlord, as long as the total rent and utilities are at, or below a certain standard, called a payment standard.
-If the rent is too high, the unit may not be eligible for assistance.
+The family must pay at least 30% of their adjusted monthly income for rent and utilities.
+The Housing Authority pays the rest to the landlord, as long as the total rent and utilities are at or below a certain amount, called a payment standard.
+If the rent is too high the unit may not be eligible for assistance.
 Click here to see a more in-depth description of the Housing Choice Voucher Program.